Welcome to our desert home!

 For the real scoop on growing tomatoes in the desert be sure to order my book, “Growing the Tomato in Las Vegas in Terrible Dirt and Desert Heat.”
 It was written after years of research and tells you what we finally found out to insure picking lots of tasty, big tomatoes in the hot desert.

 My book,“Slam Dunk Easy Desert Gardening,” is how I grow in our harsh climate and contains a fold out planting guide that will show you the best window of opportunity to use to plant a huge selection of summer and winter growing veggies.
 When I plant by this guide I am able to harvest food every day of the year in Las Vegas.
-You can do this, too
+You can do this, too.
+In fact, this book is so popular that many new desert gardeners are finally growing the vegetable gardens like they always wanted – right here in the sizzling hot Mojave Desert.

 If you live in a similar climate much of what I do should apply to your garden.
 I you live in Las Vegas, or are visiting here, please stop by the Sweet Tomato Test Garden, but, please phone first, 702-490-5217.
 I don’t want to miss visiting with you.